FD-/SSLviaSSL/README.md

 # The issue
-When running the app on Android and trying to fetch data from an HTTPS server via the Secure Web Proxy (code in SecureWebProxyThread.java), the second handshake (the one between the Android app and the HTTPS server) fails with this exception:
+When running the app on Android and trying to fetch data from an HTTPS server via the Secure Web Proxy (code in SecureWebProxyThread.java), the second handshake (the one between the Android app and the HTTPS server) fails with a SSLHandshakeException:

+    javax.net.ssl.SSLHandshakeException: Handshake failed
+        at com.android.org.conscrypt.OpenSSLSocketImpl.startHandshake(OpenSSLSocketImpl.java:422)
+        at com.bugreport.sslviassl.SecureWebProxyThread.doSSLHandshake(SecureWebProxyThread.java:147)
+        at com.bugreport.sslviassl.SecureWebProxyThread.run(SecureWebProxyThread.java:216)
+    Caused by: javax.net.ssl.SSLProtocolException: SSL handshake aborted: ssl=0x87583000: Failure in SSL library, usually a protocol error error:10000066:SSL routines:OPENSSL_internal:BAD_ALERT (external/boringssl/src/ssl/tls_record.c:457 0x97734e47:0x00000000)
+        at com.android.org.conscrypt.NativeCrypto.SSL_do_handshake(Native Method)
+        at com.android.org.conscrypt.OpenSSLSocketImpl.startHandshake(OpenSSLSocketImpl.java:350)
+            ...
+2 more
+(Exception as thrown by Android O Developer Preview)

     javax.net.ssl.SSLHandshakeException: Handshake failed
         at com.android.org.conscrypt.OpenSSLSocketImpl.startHandshake(OpenSSLSocketImpl.java:429)